-The Committees financial information aggregates transactions of the Standing and Special and Select Committees of the 115th Congress.
+The Committees financial information aggregates transactions of the Standing and Special and Select Committees of the 115th and 116th Congresses.
 Committees are organized at the beginning of each Congress according to their jurisdictional boundaries incorporated in the Rules of the House.
-The Committees of the House under the 115th Congress are:
+The Committees of the House under the 115th and 116th Congresses are:

-Committee on Agriculture

-Committee on Appropriations

-Committee on Armed Services

-Committee on the Budget

-Committee on Education and the Workforce

-Committee on Energy and Commerce

-Committee on Ethics

-Committee on Financial Services

-Committee on Foreign Affairs

-Committee on Homeland Security

-Committee on House Administration

-Committee on the Judiciary

-Committee on Natural Resources

-Committee on Oversight and Government Reform

-Committee on Rules

-Committee on Science, Space, and Technology

-Committee on Small Business

-Committee on Transportation and Infrastructure

-Committee on Veterans' Affairs

-Committee on Ways and Means

-Permanent Select Committee on Intelligence

-The House Leadership Offices financial information aggregates transactions of:
+Committee on Agriculture Committee on Appropriations Committee on Armed Services Committee on the Budget Committee on Education and Labor Committee on Energy and Commerce Committee on Ethics Committee on Financial Services Committee on Foreign Affairs Committee on Homeland Security Committee on House Administration Committee on the Judiciary Committee on Natural Resources Committee on Oversight and Reform Committee on Rules Committee on Science, Space, and Technology Committee on Small Business Committee on Transportation and Infrastructure Committee on Veterans' Affairs Committee on Ways and Means Permanent Select Committee on Intelligence Select Committee on the Climate Crisis Select Committee on the Modernization of Congress The House Leadership Offices financial information aggregates transactions of:

-Speaker of the House

-Majority and Minority Leaders

-Majority and Minority Whips

-Party Steering Committees, Caucus or Conference, which consist of Representatives of the same political party
+Speaker of the House Majority and Minority Leaders Majority and Minority Whips Party Steering Committees, Caucus or Conference, which consist of Representatives of the same political party